cardstack/cardstack-documentation/guides/developer-cookbook/access-control.md

 Having trouble?
 Here's where to look.

 - Is a field missing from the Right Edge that you should be able to edit?
 Make sure you are using that field in the template or it won't show up in the Right Edge.
-- Look at the `static-model.js` of cardhost and each Card to check for overlapping grants.
+- Look at the `static-model.js` for `cardhost` and each Card to check for overlapping grants.
 If a grant in one file allows reading a certain Card type, no other grants can undo that.
 - Make sure to restart your server when you make changes
 - Clear your browser's cache.
 The login system utilizes cookies and local storage, and possibly something got left behind